When will the new Machinery Regulation come into force and what deadlines apply?

 Since the new Machinery Regulation will impose requirements on cybersecurity, a voluntary cybersecurity certification scheme can already be used for certain product groups.
 This can be found in the EU Cybersecurity Act (CSA).

-Which documents may be digitised under the Machinery Ordinance?
+Which documents may be digitized under the Machinery Ordinance?

 Manufacturers are allowed to provide digital operating instructions for B2B machines.
 However, at the request of the customer, manufacturers must deliver a paper version within six months of purchase.